greenore/initR/README.md

 initR
 =====

-A small script to initialize R. The easiest way to use this file is to source the RawGitdirectly from GitHub with proper Content-Type headers.
+A small script to initialize R. The easiest way to use this file is to source the RawGit directly from GitHub, i.e.,:

-## Example
 source("https://rawgit.com/greenore/initR/master/init.R")